- A protein called Nanog helps the renewal of healthy embryonic stem cells.

 Normally, Nanog helps healthy embryonic stem cells maintain their undifferentiated, uncommitted (i.e., pluripotent) state.
 But recent evidence suggests that Nanog promotes tumor growth by stimulating the proliferation of cancer stem cells.

-were published in a recent issue of the journal Oncogene
+The findings were published in a recent issue of the journal Oncogene.

 Specifically, the study shows that an enzyme called “protein kinase C-epsilon” (PKCepsilon) adds energy-packing phosphate groups to the Nanog molecule.
 This phosphorylation of Nanog stabilizes and activates the molecule.